Aristide Merloni: Biography

 Aristide Merloni was elected Mayor of Fabriano in 1951 for the Christian Democrat Party.
 He was confirmed Mayor in 1956 and at the same time elected to the Provincial Council of Ancona.

-In 1958 he became Senator for the Christian Democrat Party, and confirmed in 1963 and 1968.
+In 1958 he became Senator for the Christian Democrat Party, and was confirmed in 1963 and 1968.

-In 1963 in Fabriano he founded the Aristide Merloni Foundation, Institute for the Economic and Social Development of Marche, which is today a research and study centre.

-When ENI found methane in the Po Valley, Merloni decided to start the production of cylinders for liquid gas, with the support from his fellow-man Enrico Mattei, President of ENI.
-He set up a plant in Matelica that soon became leader at national level.
+In 1963 in Fabriano, he founded the Aristide Merloni Foundation, Institute for the Economic and Social Development of Marche, which is today a research and study centre.
+When ENI found methane in the Po Valley, Merloni decided to start the production of cylinders for liquid gas, with the support of his fellow man Enrico Mattei, President of ENI.
+He set up a plant in Matelica that soon became the leader at the national level.

 Diversification, which had already been a key factor of other Italian industrial initiatives, became a guiding principle for Merloni, and at the end of the fifties the production of water heaters, followed by enamelled gas stoves was started.

-In thirty years they reached a production of 1.000 stoves a day, with more than 400 workers.
+In thirty years they reached a production of 1,000 stoves a day, with more than 400 workers.
 In order to compete with leading manufacturers of brands such as Zoppas, Candy, Triplex, Rex and Fargas, Merloni used the Ariston brand, probably inspired by his name.

 In 1966 seven plants were created in the Marche region, with a geographical disposition that reminds of the constellation of the Great Bear, in Fabriano, Matelica, Albacina, Genga, Sassoferrato, Cerreto d’Esi and Borgo Tufico.

-In 1970 the Merloni industries were a composite mix of activities with a turnover slightly lower than 50 billions Liras, with 3,000 employees and production in 8 different plants.
+In 1970 the Merloni industries were a composite mix of activities with a turnover slightly lower than 50 billion Liras, with 3,000 employees and production in 8 different plants.

-Upon the death of his founder, which took place in Fabriano on 19 December 1970, the company was reorganized into three autonomous units, Merloni Elettrodomestici (today Indesit Company), directed by Vittorio Merloni, Merloni Termosanitari (today Ariston Thermo Group), directed by Francesco Merloni and the mechanical sector, managed by Antonio Merloni.
+Upon the death of its founder, which took place in Fabriano on 19 December 1970, the company was reorganized into three autonomous units, Merloni Elettrodomestici (today Indesit Company), directed by Vittorio Merloni, Merloni Termosanitari (today Ariston Thermo Group), directed by Francesco Merloni and the mechanical sector, managed by Antonio Merloni.